-230 3.21 Estimating ERA-20C drift prediction error
+185 3.1 Estimating ERA-20C drift prediction error

 To assess the relative uncertainty of the ERA-20C drift predictions in a more general sense (than only for the target period), we performed a basic assessment of mean predicted position error.
-Positions predicted by applying ERA-20C near-surface winds to virtual ice floes were reconstructed for the entire period 18 January 1915 until 21 November 1915, during which Endurance was beset and drifting in the ice pack.
-The error is an average for the periods between daily positional fixes made
+Positions predicted by applying ERA-20C near-surface winds to virtual ice floes were reconstructed for the period 18 January 1915 until 21 November 1915, during which Endurance was beset and drifting in the ice pack.
+The error is an average for the periods between positional fixes made by Worsley.
+The

-235 by Worsley.
-The driftpositions of virtual ice floes (defined by the navigational fixes) is simulated are forced according to the method described in Section 2.4.2, usingabove mentioned forecast protocol by ERA-20C winds, and wind factors and turning angles as used in simulation Cases 1-3winds.
+190 drift of virtual ice floes (defined by the navigational fixes) is simulated according to the method described in Section 2.4.2, using by ERA-20C winds, and wind factors and turning angles as used in simulation Cases 1-3.
 After sensitivity testing, these were decided to be: